edeustace/flex-compiler/README.md

 # Introduction
 A simple gem for building flex applications and libraries.
 It generates compc and mxmlc commands, based on sensible defaults and by inspecting the project structure for others.
-The goal the user only needs to pass in the bare minimum to get a successful compile command.
+The goal being that the user only needs to pass in the bare minimum to get a successful compile command.
 For a library that means the only thing you need to pass in is the ````flex_home```` parameter, for an mxmlc you only need to pass in ````flex_home```` and ````application````.